-Send inquiries to: david94117 AT gmail DOT com, or contact the property manager directly: email@example.com
+Send inquiries to: david94117 AT gmail DOT com, or use the Calendar to check availability, as found on our preferred rental service Boutique Homes.

 Upper Kingsburg is a 90-minute drive from Halifax International Airport (YHZ); the town of Lunenburg – a UNESCO World Heritage Site – is just 15 minutes away.
 This is a great location for beach walks, ocean swims, river sailing, hiking, music and craft festivals, fine dining, star gazing, golfing, horseback riding, vineyard tours...or just relaxing!